Access Control Overview – What You Need to Know

 - Remember that the doors you are considering may not all be on the outside of the building.
 Notably, securing critical areas include zones like server rooms or where sensitive personal information is stored.
 These sections are every bit as critical as how the building is accessed and by whom.

 - Now with WiFi capable hardware, you are able to control much more than just one building.
-Don’t forget about any gates, outbuildings, or other locations across town.
+Consequently, don’t forget about any gates, outbuildings, or other locations across town.
 When you have a systems that is browser-based with WiFi, you have extended capabilities.
 Be sure to put them on your list.

 Using your existing WiFi network, many possibilities are opened up.
 Using your existing network, your access control plan can (and should) allow your business to remotely control other areas like an exterior gate.